-Likewise, the ability to digitally recreate, rotate, overlay and rescale objects also opens up new possibilities that were previously challenging or extremely time-consuming using traditional approaches.
+The ability to digitally recreate, rotate, overlay and rescale objects also opens up new possibilities that were previously challenging or extremely time-consuming using traditional approaches.

-As previously stated, digital methods have been widely embraced by many contemporary printmaking practitioners, where etching has been one of the last to be integrated into the digital realm.
-Through this case study we Through this case study we make an initial study of how new robotic technology might be adopted by artists as part of the etching discipline.
-To achieve this, the first author becomes a mediator, facilitator and researcher between the robot and the artist.
+As previously stated, digital means have been widely embraced within many contemporary printmaking practices with etching being one of the last to be integrated into the digital realm.
+Through this case study we hope to obtain a wider overview of how new robotic technology might be adopted by artists within the etching discipline.
+To achieve this the first author becomes a mediator, facilitator and researcher between the robot and the artist.
 Through this framework we hope to:

-- Study a contemporary artist's working techniques. - Gain a better understanding of why artists might be interested in using this technology. - Explore the way in which they wish to use the technology as a component of their practice. - Investigate how the technology may inform artist's traditional working methods. - Obtain an outsider's perspective on the development of the machines. - Investigate drawing techniques.
+- Study a contemporary artist's working techniques - Gain a better understanding of why artists might be interested in using this technology - Explore the way in which they wish to use the technology within their practice - Investigate how it affects their normal working methods - Obtain an outsider's perspective on the development of the machines - Investigate drawing techniques